cran-task-views/OfficialStatistics/OfficialStatistics.md

     theoretical Lorenz curves as well as Pen's parade.
 It is not designed to deal with sampling weights directly (these could only be emulated via `rep(x, weights)`).
-- `r pkg("IC2")` includes three inequality indices: extended Gini, Atkinson and Generalized Entropy.
-It can deal with sampling weights and subgroup decomposition is supported.
 - `r pkg("DHS.rates")` estimates key indicators
     (especially fertility rates) and their variances for the Demographic and Health Survey (DHS) data.